techidaily/site-android-location-track/source/_posts/in-2024-top-5-tracking-apps-to-track-poco-m6-5g-without-them-knowing-drfone-by-drfone-virtual-android.md

 ![Tracking Apps to Track Phone-hoverwatch](https://images.wondershare.com/drfone/article/2017/10/15082607943523.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now when you know about some of the best tracking apps out there, you can easily use them to keep an eye on your loved ones.
 Mostly, these solutions are used by parents to track the whereabouts and the activity of their kids.
 Though, it can also be used by concerned individuals to track their partners, friends, parents, employees, and more.
 You can use these apps on your own device without much trouble.
 Nevertheless, if you are tracking someone else’s smartphone, then you should be aware of the consequences.
 To avoid any unforeseen situation, it is recommended to inform them before installing the app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Spy on Text Messages from Computer & Poco M6 5G

 Do you suspect that your child is communicating with the wrong individuals?
 While cellphones are meant to give everyone the ability to communicate, their secretive nature can also nurture society’s ills, and children, especially teenagers can fall prey to these.
 Yet, as a parent, it can be very hard to monitor what your child is doing on your device.
 That’s why we thought it wise to share with you a few ways you can spy on someone’s text messages from your device or computer.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/U6lCtLUeROA?si=se6OFuis9JpcTGJf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 1: How to Spy on text messages from another Android phone